 § 14.
 Section 5-1502I of the general obligations law, as amended by chapter 576 of the laws of 1963, is amended as follows:

 § 5-1502I.
 Construction-personal relationships and affairs

-In a statutory short form power of attorney, the language conferring general authority with respect to "personal relationships," must be construed to mean that the principal authorizes the agent:
+In a statutory short form power of attorney, the language conferring general authority with respect to "personal relationships," must be construed to mean that the principal authorizes the [agent]attorney-in-fact: